What We Know About The Final

-In just six short weeks, Game of Thrones will officially come to an end, leaving the world dark and full of terrors.
-At the moment, it’s anyone’s guess as to which characters will manage to make it out of this final battle against the Night King alive, which may prompt some of you to turn to George R.R.
+In a matter of just six short weeks, Game of Thrones will officially come to an end, leaving the world dark and full of terrors.
+Right now it’s anyone’s guess as to which characters will manage to make it out of this final battle against the Night King alive, which may prompt some of you to turn to George R.R.
 Martin’s A Song Of Ice And Fire novels for some answers.
 Unfortunately, figuring out the Game of Thrones book ending isn’t going to be that easy.

 Advertisement